Holden Woodville Plant: History

 In 1923, Holden's Motor Body Builders established a 23.5 acre site known as the Holden Woodville Plant, expanding to 40 acres and employing 5,500 people three years later, which had an impact on all of the surrounding suburbs.

 The Woodville plant received its first orders from General Motors.
 When Holden became the exclusive supplier of car bodies for General Motors, all of them were manufactured at the Woodville plant, from around 1949.
 The very first Holden car was completed and delivered from the Woodville plant in 1948.

 The plant grew and developed largely under the guidance and vision of the Australian motor engineer Laurence Hartnett, who was instrumental in the success of the Australian automobile industry.
 It was largely due to Hartnett that Holden went from a minor Australian marque to a significant competitor in the global car market.

 Between 1959 and 1965, all non-obsolete equipment was moved to Holden's new Elizabeth plant.
 However Woodville continued to produce replacement parts for discontinued models.
 The Holden TriMatic transmission was produced at the plant until 1987, although the site was sold off in 1984.
 Through the 1980s, Holden progressively moved its operations to its Elizabeth plant, leading to the closure of Holden Woodville Plant.

-The plant was demolished in 1991.
+The plant was demolished in 1991, the site is now occupied by delivery centres and hardware stores.